India's Prime Minister Modi will whip leaders back into shape on International Yoga Day - ExBulletin

 Now, Modi is guiding leaders from around the world in the practice of yoga to promote its benefits as part of his three-day visit to the US.

-With over 1.42 billion people, it recently surpassed China as the most populous, India is largely divided along religious lines.
+With over 1.42 billion people, recently overtaking China as the most populous, India is largely divided along religious lines.
 Despite its religious roots, Modi has used yoga to try to bolster his image in a diverse nation.

 Modis ministers, following their leader in practicing yoga, have sometimes marked it with religious connotations by making sun salutations and chanting Sanskrit verses considered sacred in Hinduism.
 Government employees and students have been asked to practice the same, and some state administrations ruled by Modi’s Bharatiya Janata Party have sought to make it compulsory in schools.